hms-dbmi-cellenics/cellenics-utils/README.md

 #### *isolated staging environments*

-The option to create isolated staging environments is provided during creation of stagign environment.
+The option to create isolated staging environments is provided during the creation of the staging environment.
 Creating a new isolated staging environment allows you to modify database records and files without causing changes to other staging environments.
-This also isolate your staging environment from changes made by others.
+This also isolates your staging environment from changes made by others.

-Isolated staging environment is done by creating new experiments using data from existing experiments.
-Data and record is copied independently from the creation of staging environments.
-Therefore, in the event of failure, **you are recommended to stage with the same sandbox ID that failed**.
-Existing records and files that have successfully been staged will appear in the wizard.
-If you decide to use a different sandbox ID, [unstage copied resources](#removing-staging-resources) to remove existing staged resources before staging using a new sandbox ID.
+Isolated staging environments are created by creating new experimentIds using data from existing experiments.
+Data and records are copied from source tables and buckets independently of deployment.
+Therefore, in the event of deployment failure, data and records may be copied successfully.

+If your deployment fails, **you are recommended to use the same sandbox Id that have failed**.
+The wizard will detect existing staging environemtns and display created experimentIds.
+If you decide to use a different sandbox ID, [unstage](#unstage) your environment before staging using a new sandbox ID.

-During the creation of isolated staging environments, the following files are copied in these S3 buckets:
+During the creation of isolated staging environments, the following files are copied in these S3 buckets into their staging counterpart:

-    biomage-source-staging
-    processed-matrix-staging
+    biomage-source-production
+    processed-matrix-production

-Records in the following DynamoDB tables are copied:
+Records in the following DynamoDB tables are copied into their staging counterparts:

-    experiments-staging
-    samples-staging
+    experiments-production
+    samples-production

 These configurations are read from `config.yaml`